ghc/ghc/docs/users_guide/exts/poly_kinds.rst

   -- separate module having imported the first
   {-# LANGUAGE NoPolyKinds, DataKinds #-}
-  z = Proxy :: Proxy 'MkCompose
+  z = Proxy :: Proxy MkCompose

-In the last line, we use the promoted constructor ``'MkCompose``, which has kind ::
+In the last line, we use the promoted constructor ``MkCompose``, which has kind ::

   forall (a :: Type) (b :: Type) (f :: b -> Type) (g :: a -> b) (x :: a).
     f (g x) -> Compose f g x

 Now we must infer a type for ``z``.
-To do so without generalising over kind variables, we must default the kind variables of ``'MkCompose``.
+To do so without generalising over kind variables, we must default the kind variables of ``MkCompose``.
 We can easily default ``a`` and ``b`` to ``Type``, but ``f`` and ``g`` would be ill-kinded if defaulted.
 The definition for ``z`` is thus an error.